bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cuiover.md

 MSG_TICTAC_NEW_GAME, to the TicTacBoard object.
 The TicTacBoard object is the top object in the visible tree and, upon receipt of this message, resets the game board and notifies all the piece objects of the reset.
-This process is described below in "TicTacBoard Specifics" on page 400.
+This process is described below in ["TicTacBoard Specifics"](1054-tictacboard-specifics).

 ---
 Code Display 10-2 The TicTac Game Menu